presalient/presalient.github.io/README.md

 - Add some orange ones to fight the white
 - Mouse interaction
 - Use promises to load shader files (?)
+- Store pixel's age and fade based on age to remove still life over time